Skip to main content

 Service Desk

-Payment options, warranty contracts, insurance coordination, and diagnostic policy are part of the conversation up front so customers know what to expect before the vehicle arrives.
+Payment options, warranty contracts, insurance coordination, and diagnostic policy get explained before the visit so there are fewer surprises when the vehicle arrives.

-Cash, Visa, Mastercard, Discover, American Express, Google Pay, Apple Pay, and Zelle.
+Cash, major cards, Google Pay, Apple Pay, and Zelle.

 CarShield, American AutoShield, Endurance, Empire Auto Protect, and other plans with prior approval.

-All major insurance providers are accepted for approved repair work.
+Major insurance providers are accepted for approved repair work when the claim path is already in motion.

 Diagnostic time covers labor, testing, and root-cause analysis instead of guesswork or third-party estimate assumptions.